siddhartha-gadgil/intro-algebraic-topology-2023/content/details.md

 There are Teams apps available for Windows, Linux (Debian/Ubuntu and Redhat), Mac, Android and iOS.
 I would encourage using the Teams chat to ask questions whenever needed.

+##### Assignment submissions

+Assignments will be posted on this web site and linked in Microsoft Teams.
+They have to be submitted through Microsoft Teams.
+The ea siest way to do this is to write on paper, photograph or scan this and submit `pdf` or image files.
+It is recommended that you use a n app like `Adobe scan` or `Microsoft Lens` to generate a single pdf file for each assignment (instead of a collection of images).

+If you wish you can instead use `LaTeX` and submit `pdf` files.

 ##### Additional Resources

 This course was [taught online](https://math.iisc.ac.in/~gadgil/introduction-algebraic-topology-2020/index.html) in 2021.
 The [lectures](https://math.iisc.ac.in/~gadgil/introduction-algebraic-topology-2020/all-lectures/) are online.